13th International Symposium on Applied Computing for Software and Smart Systems (ACSS-2026),

 • Analysis and Verification Techniques

-• Software Security
+• System Security

 • Robotics Software Specification and Verification

-• Internet of Things and Smart Computing
+• Internet of Things

 • Big Data and System Design

-• AI in Biometrics
+• AI in Software Engineering

-• Computational Biology
+• Bioinformatics and Computational Biology

-• Parallel Computing
+• Smart Computing

 The submission draft for full papers should be limited to 10-12 pages.
 All papers will be carefully reviewed by the program committee and a balanced program will be selected based on relevance and technical soundness.
 Each paper will receive at least two blind reviews.
 Please note that author names, affiliations, etc. are not to be included in any form in the manuscript.
-The selected and presented works for ACSS 2025 are to be published after the symposium by Springer as an edited book in the Lecture notes in Networks and Systems book series.
+The selected and presented works for ACSS 2026 are to be published after the symposium by Springer as an edited book in the Lecture notes in Networks and Systems book series.
 Selective papers are to be included in a Special Issue in the Springer Nature Journal of Innovations in Systems & Software Engineering (ISSE) or in the International Journal of Biometrics.

 Author Registration